5 Tips for new gig workers

 Gig work can be competitive in the best of times, and even more so when many new people are entering the gig economy, like today.
-While many gig workers lost their jobs alongside other Americans in 2020, the overall size of the gig economy grew by 22 percent to a whopping $1.2 trillion, according to a survey by Upwork.2 To stand out, focus on selling a specific skill or talent that you possess and not everyone will have.
-For example, a graphic designer might market themself as specialist in particular program or technique, rather than simply searching for any design gigs on an online marketplace.
+To stand out, focus on selling a specific skill or talent that you possess and not everyone will have.
+For example, a graphic designer might market themself as a specialist in a particular program or technique, rather than simply searching for any design gigs on an online marketplace.

-Becoming a gig worker is a lot like starting a small business — especially as far as the U.S. Government is concerned.
-For starters, as a gig worker, you’ll have to pay an additional 15.3% self-employment tax, covering Social Security and Medicare, because your employer will no longer automatically withhold this money from your paycheck.4 In addition, you must now file taxes quarterly and pay an estimated payment each time.
-Experts recommend putting aside 20–25 percent of your income for taxes, and this is on top of any savings you’re putting aside.5
+Becoming a gig worker is a lot like starting a small business — especially as far as the U.S. government is concerned.
+For starters, as a gig worker, you’ll have to pay an additional 15.3% self-employment tax, covering Social Security and Medicare, because your employer will no longer automatically withhold this money from your paycheck.3 In addition, you will have to file taxes quarterly and pay an estimated payment each time.
+Experienced professionals recommend putting aside 20 to 25 percent of your income for taxes, and this is on top of any savings you’re putting aside.4

-In 2020, the federal government acknowledged the prominence of gig work by allowing gig workers to claim unemployment insurance benefits under the CARES act.
+In 2020, the federal government acknowledged the prominence of gig work by allowing gig workers to claim unemployment insurance benefits under the CARES Act.
 Despite this, gig work remains precarious in comparison to full-time jobs.
 If you’re new to gig work, layering in additional protection, such as disability insurance for income protection, can be critical.
-In addition, consider whole life insurance to protect your family or loved ones — the guaranteed cash value of a whole life policy can also be an asset if you’re planning to build out your skillset by returning to school or otherwise invest in additional training.6, 7, 8
+In addition, consider whole life insurance to help protect your family or loved ones with a death benefit — the guaranteed cash value of a whole life policy can also be an asset if you’re planning to build out your skillset by returning to school in the future or otherwise investing in additional training.5, 6, 7

 As an independent contractor, you’ll be responsible for your own job protections and retirement planning strategy.
 To accomplish this, a good first step is to write down a complete budget and financial strategy for your new gig lifestyle.
 Outline your projected expenses, estimated income and long-term financial goals, and specify what percentage of your income you’ll save and where you’ll put your savings.